wayofdev/npm-shareable-configs/packages/secretlint-config/README.md

 ## 💿 Installation

-To use Secretlint with `@wayofdev/secretlint-config` in a monorepository, you can install them at the root level and configure it to lint only the packages that require it.
+To use Secretlint with `@wayofdev/secretlint-config` in a mono-repository, you can install them at the root level and configure it to lint only the packages that require it.
 Follow these steps:

-1. Install `secretlint` and `@wayofdev/secretlint-config` as development dependencies at the root of your monorepository using the package manager of your choice (`npm`, `yarn`, `pnpm`, etc.).
+1. Install `secretlint` and `@wayofdev/secretlint-config` as development dependencies at the root of your mono-repository using the package manager of your choice (`npm`, `yarn`, `pnpm`, etc.).
 For example, using `pnpm`:

    ```bash
    pnpm add -Dw secretlint @wayofdev/secretlint-config
    ```

-2. Create a `.secretlintrc.json` configuration file in the root of your monorepository with the following content:
+2. Create a `.secretlintrc.json` configuration file in the root of your mono-repository with the following content:

    ```json
    {